Resolution Island (Nunavut): History

-It was during site investigations between 1987 and 1990 that contamination at the site was first discovered.
+It was during DEW site investigations between 1987 and 1990 that contamination at the site was first discovered.
 The contamination originates largely from spills from the radar equipment, which used polychlorinated biphenyls (PCBs) as insulators.
 Other pollutants include unused transformer fluids, hydrocarbons, asbestos and heavy metals in the buildings and sprinkled throughout the site.
-Resolution Island has been identified as having the highest level of PCB contamination of all former military sites that fall under Indian and Northern Affairs Canada’s (INAC) responsibility in the North.
+Resolution Island has been identified as having the highest level of PCB contamination of all former military sites that fall under Crown–Indigenous Relations and Northern Affairs Canada’s (CIRNAC) responsibility in the North.

 In 1993 and 1994, an environmental site assessment of the area was completed.
 As a result, temporary barriers were placed across drainage paths to stop the migration of PCBs into the water.
-Further investigations were done and, in 1997, INAC initiated remediation work with Qikiqtaaluk Corporation (QC).
-A large-scale remediation plan was developed, in cooperation with Environment and Climate Change Canada, QC and Queen's University.
+Further investigations were done and, in 1997, INAC initiated remediation work with the Qikiqtaaluk Corporation.
+A large-scale remediation plan was developed, in cooperation with Environment and Climate Change Canada, Qikiqtaaluk Corporation and Queen's University.
 Steps were taken at that time to ensure that the contaminants were not posing a risk to humans and wildlife.

+Climate

+Resolution Island is located halfway between Killiniq Island and Baffin Island, and in the central area of Davis Strait.
+The climate of the island belongs to the typical tundra climate (Köppen: ETf).
+Because of the influence of ocean currents, the climate in winter is not extremely cold, but the temperature in summer is much lower than that in surrounding areas.
+Even the average temperature in the warmest August is only 3.2 C. The year's extreme temperature ranged from -38.3 C on February 9, 1967, to 22.7 C on August 23, 2014.